 The required stake to claim that bounty would be $42.

-The reputation on the scouts is relative to the number of successful consensus.
-The process of selection of scouts for validation of codes is based on their reputation, already present in the system.
-The Scouts receive - +1 reputation to those in consensus; -1 reputation for those outside consensus.
+The reputation on the validators is relative to the number of successful consensus.
+The process of selection of validators for validation of codes is based on their reputation, already present in the system.
+The Validators receive - +1 reputation to those in consensus; -1 reputation for those outside consensus.

 If bounty is initiated and confirmed, all validators that originally formed the majority in the validation of the plagiarized piece of software get a reputational punishment of -2 points.